-These models were then used to calculate the predicted values (e.g., predicted probability of an event occurring or the predicted log transformed PLOS) for each individual hospitalization (after exclusions).
+These models were then used to calculate the predicted values (e.g., predicted probability of an event occurring or predicted log transformed PLOS) for each individual hospitalization (after exclusions).
 The risk factor values (X) were multiplied by the model coefficients (β) and summed to determine the value β X for each hospitalization.

-Using logistic regression modeling, the predicted value for a patient's probability of the event (i.e., mortality or readmission) occurring was calculated as:
+Using logistic regression modeling, the predicted value for a patient's probability of the event (i.e., complication) occurring was calculated as where e ≈ 2.7182818285